Jingnan-Jia/Jingnan-Jia.github.io_old/_teaching/2020-11-10-teaching-assistant.md

 location: "Leiden, the Netherlands"
 ---

 The course consists of lectures and Matlab practicals.
-I served as a TA in the course.
+I served as a TA in the Matlab practicals.